Azure/azure-sdk-for-python/sdk/appconfiguration/azure-appconfiguration/README.md

 [AzureAppConfigurationClient][configuration_client_class].

 Constructing the client also requires your configuration store's URL, which you can get from the Azure CLI or the Azure Portal.
-In the Azure Portal, this URL is the service's "endpoint".
+In the Azure Portal, the URL can be found listed as the service "Endpoint"

 ```python
 from azure.identity import DefaultAzureCredential